cksystemsgroup/unicorn/README.md

 Unicorn optimizes size by applying SMT and SAT solvers during compilation.
 Whenever a quantum bit can be shown to represent a constant value for all inputs, the bit is replaced with that value.
 Given a time budget `T`, unicorn attempts to find solutions for all quantum bits within `T`.
 Only if unicorn runs out of time, involving a quantum machine makes sense yet only as long as the number `u` of undetermined quantum bits is less than the number `a` of quantum bits available on the machine.
 We call `a-u` the quantum advantage with time budget `T`.

-Unicorn supports a subset of 64-bit and 32-bit RISC-V called RISC-U, where the U stands for unsigned integer arithmetic, and five system calls (`exit`, `brk`, `openat`, `read`, `write`).
-RISC-U code gets input through the `read` system call.
-We plan to support all of RISC-V and more system calls eventually.
+Unicorn supports the base 64-bit RISC-V instruction set with some extensions (specifically `rv64im` at the moment), and five system calls (`exit`, `brk`, `openat`, `read`, `write`).
+RISC-V code gets input through the `read` system call.
+We plan to support more RISC-V extensions and more system calls eventually.

 For more information on how unicorn works check out our [paper](https://arxiv.org/abs/2111.12063).